 The Universal Ports are the first ports of the Fabric Interconnect.
 In the case of the Cisco UCS 6454 Fabric Interconnect, they are the first 8 ports.
 Here is a diagram of the ports on the Cisco UCS 6454 Fabric Interconnect labeled:

+Now, back to the ports on our Cisco Fabric Interconnect.
 Why am I mentioning this?
 Because if you are going to use Fibre Channel you are going to have a bad time if you do not cable correctly up front!
+You must use the first eight ports for Fibre Chanel on the 6454 Fabric Interconnect.
 Hopefully I just saved someone out there the horror of having to re-cable their Fabric Interconnect!

-Then we have Ethernet ports which you can use at varying speeds, of course, because Cisco UCS is so customizable, and finally uplink ports to connect to your Nexus infrastructure.
+Then we have Ethernet ports which you can use at varying speeds, of course, because Cisco UCS is so easy to customize, and finally uplink ports to connect to your Nexus infrastructure.

 Cisco UCS VIC (Virtual Interface Card)

 Think of the VIC as the Cisco UCS Network card, except for one minor detail.
 Notice how it is named a VIC not a NIC?
 That is because there is powerful abstraction and virtualization layer at play here.
 UCS Manager can be used to make the VIC appear as up to 256 virtual devices.
 Pretty cool right?
 Say goodbye to port constraints for things like VMware vSphere on your server, you can configure them however you want!